Today is the 32nd anniversary of the callous double murder of Koy Ien Saechao and Choy Fow Saelee just north of Sacramento.

 If the killer was the 'hitchhiker', then this 'mystery man' likely drove his vehicle north to East Nicolaus and informed the Highway Patrol Officer of this crash in absence of his vehicle.
-Relaying this information to the officer with his vehicle in tow may not have been the desired option.
+Relaying this information to the officer with his vehicle in tow may not have been the wisest choice.
 The claim of being a hitchhiker separates him from his vehicle and distances himself from the yet to be discovered double murder, which he described as an accident to likely avoid being dragged in deeper.

 This was not unlike the phone call, possibly received after the Lake Herman Road double murder: "Bidou and his partner had served a warrant on a Lake Herman Road cabin Dec.
 20, 1968, and were on their way to deposit some marijuana in the police department’s evidence locker when they were dispatched back to Lake Herman Road.
 Initially, they were told a woman was lying outside a car; they thought they were being sent to a crash.
 Police at first speculated it might have been a crank call, but the officers headed back north.
 But when they arrived, Bidou realized it was no crank call and no car accident.
 Instead, it was a sinister crime scene".